bonny/WordPress-Simple-Fields/readme.txt

 #### Version 1.1.x
 - Changed all javascript live events to on events, because live is deprecated.
+- Removed several javscript actions that were called on edit post page.
+Hopefully makes the edit post screen a bit quicker when working with repeatable custom fields

 #### Version 1.1.3
 - Fixed date and time picker not working in Firefox (I spend way too much time in Chrome nowadays...)